 Audrey Hepburn (1929–1993) British actress and humanitarian.
 Hepburn was a major Hollywood star of the 1950s and 1960s, starring in classic films such as Roman Holiday (1956), The Nun’s Story (1956) and Breakfast at Tiffany’s (1961).
-Audrey Hepburn later retired from acting and served as ambassador for UNICEF.
+Audrey Hepburn later retired from acting and served as an ambassador for UNICEF.

 Short biography of Audrey Hepburn